WebexCC-SA/LAB-1451/docs/Main-Lab/RoomOS/rxp_xapi/rxp_xapi_ssh.md

         <figure markdown>
           ![Official API Doc](./images/2-2-3_UI-Panel-Save.png){ width="600" }
         </figure>

+    <roomosdoc>xCommand UserInterface Extensions Panel Save</roomosdoc>

 ??? lesson "Lesson: Execute an xCommand which generates data and responds  ~({{config.cProps.rxp.sectionIds.ssh}}.3.4)~"

     !!! info
         Some commands will generate data and output a response of that data.
-All commands will respond with either "OK" or "Error" but other commands can provide data.
+All commands will respond with either "OK" or "Error" but other commands can provide additional information.

     - **xAPI**: xCommand Extensions List